SamBurgess93/GamerHub/README.md

 [Link to the Live Project](https://gamer-hub-sam.herokuapp.com/).

 GamerHUB is a website where users can leave reviews on their favorite video games.
 All visitors to the website can read these reviews, but only members can add reviews or edit their own review.
+Registered users can also add, edit and delete their own games.
+An admin user can add, edit or delete genres.

 ## Table of contents
 1. [UX](#ux)